Scandal-hit Tokyo looks to final torchbearer to mend battered image - News Break

 Japan has also come under fire for holding the Olympics in the midst of the pandemic.
 Two thirds of people said they doubted that Japan could host a safe Games, with more than half saying they opposed the Olympics going ahead, according to a recent poll.

-Tokyo 2020 organisers said three more athletes had tested positive for COVID-19, bringing the total to 11 since July 2.
-All Olympic related cases, including officials and media, rose by 19 to 106, the biggest one-day gain yet.
+Tokyo 2020 organisers said three more athletes had tested positive for COVID-19 bring the total to 11 since July 2.
+All Olympic related cases, including officials and media, rose by 19 to 106.

-"I have no fear because everybody is tested every day and we all do our own things," Kellie Harrington, a boxer and Team Ireland flag bearer said at a press conference.
-"If you start worrying about that, you may as well pack your bags and go home like, you’ve got to focus on the competition."

-Tokyo on Friday announced 1,359 new COVID-19 cases, 88 more than the same day last week, the 34th straight week on week increase.
-Japan's government declared the city's fourth state of emergency this month in a bid to slow infections.

 Naomi Osaka, 23